javafa/javafa/README.md

 - I was inspired by this [Sakana project](https://sakana.ai/evolutionary-model-merge/)

 ### Process
-You need two models with the same architecture.
+Required two models with the same architecture.

 1. Choose one model and fine-tune it to create a gap between the original model and the fine-tuned one.
 It doesn't matter whether the evaluation score is higher or lower.
 2. Merge the two models.